blackferncreations/germankeycut/positioning.md

 German market positioning is the structural configuration of an international offer for the conditions under which it will be interpreted, evaluated and carried forward within the German market.

-It does not begin with the assumption that an existing offer should simply be translated, localized or communicated more effectively.
+It does not begin with the assumption that the existing offer should simply be translated, localized or communicated more effectively.

-It begins with a different question:
+The central question is:

 **What can remain, what has to change and what has to be built for this offer to function coherently within the German market?**

-This is the starting point for structural positioning.
+GermanKeyCut applies structural positioning to that question.

 ---